-Join Peninsula Open Space Trust (POST), Friends of Huddart & Wunderlich Parks, and San Mateo County Parks for a family-friendly morning filled with hikes for all ages, hands-on learning experiences, read-a-loud sessions, and arts activities.
+Join Peninsula Open Space Trust (POST), Friends of Huddart & Wunderlich Parks, and San Mateo County Parks for a family-friendly morning filled with hikes for all ages, hands-on learning experiences and arts activities.
 Register now to reserve a free ticket for you and your friends and family!
-This event takes place on October 15th, 2022 from 10:00 A.M. to 2:00 P.M. at Huddart Park in Woodside, CA.
+This event takes place on October 14th, 2023 from 10:00 A.M. to 1:00 P.M. at Huddart Park in Woodside, CA.

 We will share more details about where to meet once you register for the event!
 Healthy and nutritious snacks will be provided.
 Please note that there is a $6 parking fee at Huddart Park (cash only, small bills preferred).